johalun/DD2440/uniform-vs-no-majority/README.md

 ## Short summarize

 ### Comparing 20 random values
 - By using pre-generated random numbers instead of calling rand() on every iteration we almost double the performance.
+Why?
+Probably due to *cache locality*.

 ### Custom randomize algorithm
 - The builtin rand() is slow.
 By using a faster, less 'secure' algorithm we get almost 10x performance.